kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 refuse to accept it.
 (Omitting `parentRefs` entirely will work much more cleanly with GitOps tools than specifying an empty array.)

-Note also that if Ana specifies _any_ `parentRefs`, the default Gateway MUST NOT claim the Route unless of the `parentRefs` explicitly names the default Gateway.
+Note also that if Ana specifies _any_ `parentRefs`, a default Gateway MUST NOT claim the Route unless of the `parentRefs` explicitly names that particular Gateway.
 To do otherwise makes it impossible for Ana to define mesh-only Routes, or to specify a Route that is meant to use only a specific Gateway that is not the default.
-This implies that for Ana to specify a Route intended to serve both north/south and east/west roles, she MUST explicitly specify the Gateway in `parentRefs`, even if that Gateway happens to be the default Gateway.
+This implies that for Ana to specify a Route intended to serve both north/south and east/west roles, she MUST explicitly specify the Gateway in `parentRefs`, even if that Gateway happens to be a default Gateway.

-All other characteristics of a Route using the default Gateway MUST behave the same as if the default Gateway were explicitly specified in `parentRefs`.
+All other characteristics of a Route using a default Gateway MUST behave the same as if the default Gateway(s) were explicitly specified in `parentRefs`.

-The default Gateway MUST use `status.parents` to announce that it has bound the Route, for example:
+A default Gateway MUST use `status.parents` to announce that it has bound the Route, for example:

 ```yaml
 status: